vesta-power-model/vesta/README.md

 ## RAPL

-`msr` is required to read the RAPL for energy sampling.
+[RAPL](https://www.kernel.org/doc/html/next/power/powercap/powercap.html) is a feature for Intel CPUs that allows for sampling counters from the CPU that represent energy consumption since boot.
+RAPL requires the model-specific registers (`msr`s) to be enabled to allow sampling.
 For an Intel-Linux system, you will probably need to run `sudo modprobe msr` to enable it.

 ## bcc

-[`bpf`](https://docs.kernel.org/bpf) and [`bcc`](https://github.com/iovisor/bcc) must be enabled on the host machine for `UDST` instrumentation.
+[`bpf`](https://docs.kernel.org/bpf) and [`bcc`](https://github.com/iovisor/bcc) are a set of tools that allow for method profiling of applications.
+To use VESTA, they must be enabled on the host machine for `UDST` instrumentation even in the Docker image.
 You will need to ensure that your kernel has been compiled with the Linux kernel headers.
 Most modern distributions of Linux have already been compiled with the headers, so you may not need to do any additional work.

 Next you need to enable `bpf` by updating your configuration, which can be found at either `/proc/config.gz` or `/boot/config-<kernel-version>`.
 You will need to add the following flags (if they are not already present) and set all of them to `y`: